 VOSGES FOREST

-With help from the Forêts & Bois de l'Est forestry cooperative, the Exacompta Clairefontaine Group owns and maintains around 290 hectares of woodland in the Vosges.
-These forests are certified and managed in accordance with PEFC standards.
+The Exacompta Clairefontaine Group owns and maintains around 290 hectares of woodland in the Vosges.

+These forests are certified and managed in accordance with PEFC standards with help from the Forêt d'ici de l'Est forestry cooperative.